 To button up their marketing strategy, dealers need to look past sales numbers and vanity metrics and set their sights on three key areas: inventory, in-market shopper acquisition and VIN views.
 Together, these three metrics can act like a crystal ball giving dealers a clear view of future performance and easy opportunities to grow sales.

 No matter how great your CTR is, you can't sell a car that is no longer in your inventory.
 Ads can only be effective if they market units that are actually on your lot so it's important that your marketing efforts update continuously.
 Delivering static, outdated ads leads to wasted ad spend and a poor user experience for customers.
 To stay on top of constant inventory changes, automation is the only way to go.

-Rather than looking at New Users or other unsuitable Google Analytics data, you should be looking at New Active Shoppers — a metric that focuses on consumers who intend to purchase a vehicle within the next 14 days.
+Rather than looking at New Users or other unsuitable Google Analytics data, you should be looking at New In-Market Shoppers — a metric that focuses on consumers who intend to purchase a vehicle right now.
 These are the consumers you want to focus your marketing efforts on.

-"Active shopper" audiences are created by ad partners using proprietary algorithms.
+"In-Market shopper" audiences are created by ad partners using proprietary algorithms.
 These profiles are constantly updated through machine learning over time to provide dealerships with the freshest prospects.
-You'll need to work with a partner that offers their own active shopper profile to take full advantage of this marketing innovation.
+You'll need to work with a partner that offers their own In-Market shopper profile to take full advantage of this marketing innovation.

 One of the most granular ways to review your marketing efforts in VIN-level views.
 Today, you can target prospects based on the VIN of the specific vehicle your prospect has viewed previously, displaying and re-displaying ads across all channels featuring that exact vehicle.
 With this technology available, why waste ad dollars having your inventory displayed on a listing site or showing different cars to a buyer who already has a good idea of what they want?